hellosign/hellosign-openapi/sdks/node/docs/api/EmbeddedApi.md

 Get Embedded Sign URL

 Retrieves an embedded object containing a signature url that can be opened in an iFrame.
-Note that templates created via the embedded template process will only be accessible through the API.
+NOTE that templates created via the embedded template process will only be accessible through the API.

 ### TypeScript Example